aws/aws-toolkit-azure-devops/Docs/create-aws-connection.rst

 ########################

 .. meta::
-   :description: Create an AWS connection for AWS Tools for Team Services Extension
+   :description: Create an AWS connection for AWS Tools for Microsoft Visual Studio Team Services Task Reference
    :keywords: AWS, VSTS, Visual Studio Team Sevices Extension

 To deploy to AWS, an AWS subscription has to be linked to Team Foundation Server or to Visual Studio Team Services using the Services tab in the Account Administration section.
 Add the AWS subscription to use in the Build or Release Management definition by opening the Account Administration screen (gear icon on the top-right of the screen) and then click on the Services Tab.
 Click on :guilabel:`+ New Service Endpoint`.

    .. image:: images/CreateEndPoint.png
       :alt: Create an AWS Endpoint

 Select the :guilabel:`AWS` endpoint type, and provide the following parameters:

 * Access Key ID
 * Secret Access Key
 * AWS region name

 For more information, see `About Access Keys <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html?icmpid=docs_iam_console>`_.